firehol/website/content/documentation.md

                                 lists of IP addresses and allow dynamic changes without restarting the firewall.

+[Integration      Intermediate  HOWTO for of managing ipsets with fail2ban]                  with FireHOL and fail2ban.

+[Working with     Intermediate  How to use iptables MARKs to control MARKs]                          packet processing with FireHOL

 [When FireHOL
 Runs]             Intermediate  How FireHOL goes about its work.
 Important
                                 to understanding the different phases and